My booking Plan a trip

 Booking, payment, money

-• 01 How do I actually book a trip or stay?
+• 01 How do I actually book a trip?

-Book tours and hotels directly on bookaratours.com — pick dates, pay a 30% deposit via Paystack (cards, Apple Pay, M-Pesa where available), and get an email receipt.
+Book tours directly on www.bookaratours.com — pick dates, pay a 30% deposit via Paystack (Visa, Mastercard, Amex, or Apple Pay on Safari / iPhone), and get an email receipt.
 For a full custom itinerary, message us on WhatsApp with rough dates and group size; we reply within two hours with a plan and price.
 Final balance is due 45 days before departure.

 • 02 What's the deposit and is it refundable?